 1) The Wellbeing Walk

 This is the alternative walking route we launched in 2015 that allows people in the area to avoid the high levels of pollution on Euston Road.
 The Wellbeing Walk, which runs between St Pancras International Station and Euston Station (via Somerstown) has 50% less pollution than the traditional route, and was nominated for an excellence in cycling and walking award at the London Transport Awards in 2016.
 Last year, we secured temporary extension of the planning permission for signage, celebrated the first anniversary of the walk with a well-attended member event (with speakers from Camden Council and Transport for London) and secured funding with the support of the Cross River Partnership through its Clean Air Better Business programme.
-In 2018 we worked to successfully secure a long term legacy for the project.
-In 2019 we will be appointing a design specialist to develop concepts for improved signage along the route and we will be promoting the Wellbeing Walk as a pilot which other areas of London could adopt.
+In 2018 we worked to successfully secure a long term legacy for the project by appointing a design specialist to develop concepts for improved signage along the route.
+Moving forwards we will be promoting the Wellbeing Walk as a pilot which other areas of London could adopt.
 Read more about it here.

 2) The Homework Club